vitaly-t/excellent/README.md

 [![Join Chat](https://badges.gitter.im/vitaly-t/excellent.svg)](https://gitter.im/vitaly-t/excellent)

-If you like VanillaJS and working with DOM directly, this tiny (3Kb gzip) library helps by organizing your code into reusable DOM components.
+If you like VanillaJS and working with DOM directly, this tiny (3Kb gzip) library helps with organizing your code into reusable DOM components.
 See [WiKi] for details.

 <br/>